Encyclopedia … combined with a great Buyer's Guide!

 More general term: dielectric coatings

-Category: photonic devices
+Category: article belongs to category photonic devices photonic devices

-An anti-reflection coating (AR coating) is a dielectric thin-film coating applied to an optical surface in order to reduce the reflectance (also often called reflectivity) of that surface due to Fresnel reflections – at least in a certain wavelength range.
+An anti-reflection coating (AR coating) is a dielectric thin-film coating applied to an optical surface to reduce the reflectance (also often called reflectivity) of that surface due to Fresnel reflections – at least in a certain wavelength range.
 Examples of the application of such coatings are spectacles, optical systems like camera objectives, optical windows, displays and photovoltaic cells.

 In most cases, the basic principle of operation is that reflected waves from different optical interfaces largely cancel each other by destructive interference.